blei-lab/edward/source/criticisms.rst

 Criticism
 ---------

-Criticism is about explicitly understanding and analyzing the assumptions made in one's analysis.
+Criticism is about understanding the assumptions made in one's analysis.
 For example, model criticism measures the degree to which our model falsely describes the data.